saidam90/saidam90/README.md

 # 👋🏼 Hey, I'm Saida

 I'm a software engineer with a love for frontend web development.
-I'm currently learning JavaScript to create easy-to-use and beautiful web apps.
+I'm currently learning JavaScript and React to create easy-to-use and beautiful web apps.

 🌟  My portfolio: www.saidamurtazali.com